stevemonaco/stevemonaco.github.io/_posts/2020-06-27-daubechies-wavelets.md

 | 𝜑(2.25) | -0.3020 || 𝜑(4.75) | 5.284e-3 ||

 ## Evaluating the Scaling Function via C#
 An iterative approach is used here rather than a true recursive method.
-The following method calculates the scaling function's next level of approximation and is valid for \\( L \gt 0 \\). \\( L_0 \\) must be separately calculated via the Initial Values section.
+The following method calculates the scaling function's next level of approximation and is valid for \\( L \gt 0 \\). \\( L_0 \\) must be separately calculated as described by the Initial Values section.

 ```cs
 Vector2[] GetScalingLevel(int level, Vector2[] previous, float[] scalingCoefs)